React-Miami-Conf/React-Miami-Code-of-Conduct/code-of-conduct.md

 ## 1. Conference Code of Conduct

-1.1 All attendees, speakers, sponsors, volunteers and third parties relations who establish a contractual relationship with React Conference Miami are required to agree with the following code of conduct.
+1.1 All attendees, speakers, sponsors, volunteers and third parties relations who establish a contractual relationship with React Miami Conference are required to agree with the following code of conduct.
 React Miami will enforce this code throughout the event.
-We expect cooperation from everyone involved with React.js Conference Miami to help ensure a safe environment for everybody.
+We expect cooperation from everyone involved with React Miami Conference to help ensure a safe environment for everybody.

 ## 2. React Miami Anti-Discrimination & Anti-Harassment